famobuwasuzan/global-layoffs-sql-analysis/README.md

-# Global Layoffs Data Cleaning (MySQL)
+# Global Layoffs Data Cleaning & Exploratory Analysis (MySQL)

 ## Project Overview
-This project focuses on cleaning a global layoffs dataset using MySQL in order to prepare raw data for analysis.
+This project focuses on cleaning and analysing a global layoffs dataset using MySQL.
 The original dataset contained duplicate records, missing values, inconsistent text formatting, and incorrect data types that could distort analytical results.
-The objective was to transform the raw dataset into a structured, reliable, and analysis-ready format.
+The objective was to transform the raw dataset into a structured, reliable, and analysis-ready format and perform exploratory analysis to uncover trends and business insights.

 ## Dataset Description